calmjs/calmjs/README.rst

 Environmental variables being ignored/not passed to underlying tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally speaking, the |calmjs| framework filters out all environmental
+Generally speaking, the Calmjs framework filters out all environmental
 variables except for the bare minimum by default, and only passes a
 limited number to the underlying tool.
 These are the ``PATH`` and the
 ``NODE_PATH`` variables, plus platform specific variables to enable